 Different colors impact people differently.
 Using certain colors in a logo, product, ad, or web design can improve brand recognition by as much as 80%, data shows.
 You can read more on the use of colors among top brands later on.

 9. 5–7 brand impressions are necessary for a consumer to remember a brand.

 (Source: Pam Moore)

 An average customer/consumer needs to interact with a brand 5–7 times before they’ll remember it.
 In most cases, these interactions come from social media ads.
 However, one’s first impression of a brand forms much more quickly.

 10. It takes an average of 10 seconds for consumers to form an opinion of a company.

-Statistics about first impressions show that every second counts when it comes to making a good impression.
-This is the reason startups will, more often than not, choose to dedicate a big chunk of their budget to branding.
+Statistics about first impressions show that every second count when it comes to making a good impression.
+This is why startups will often choose to dedicate a big chunk of their budget to branding.
 After all, a well-designed logo and website can play a big role in impressing a new customer.

 Design Statistics: The Logo